Is a newly built home right for you?

 Builders often have mortgage subsidiaries or affiliates, and are able to custom-tailor financing — down payments, “points,” other loan fees and even interest rates — to your specific situation.
 Many are also willing to work with you to help defray closing costs at settlement.
 Sellers of resale homes may be willing to offer contributions to settlement charges, but you can be certain they don’t own a mortgage company and, thus, have the leeway to come up with the loan you need.
 When you finance a resale purchase, you are basically on your own.

 You may plan to live in your next home many years, but at some point, most people sell a given home for any of a myriad of reasons — moving to a bigger home to accommodate a growing family, moving down to smaller digs when children are gone, moving across town or across the country for another job, etc. While the home you sell will (by definition) no longer be new, a five-year-old home will often be more desirable — given all the features above — than a 25-year-old home at resale.
+Additionally, Dean Glascock, a real estate agent with F.C.
+Tucker Co, says that many new communities have an unwritten, de facto home-value escalation clause for those who are concerned about resale value.
+“In new construction, you’re basically paying retail for a home,” he says.
+“The flip side is that, locally, that retail price might be a good price down the road, because prices continue to go up” as new “phases” and developed areas are opened in a subdivision.
+Those new areas’ prices seldom go down, compared to the earlier development areas.

 The decision to buy a newly built or used home is ultimately best made by each home buyer.
 Now you know the questions to ask, and the relative costs involved, in order to make the best decision for you.